biointec/columba/README.md

 ## Key features and benefits

 - Columba is a **lossless** read-mapper, meaning that **all** occurrences up to the provided distance or **all-best** occurrences with the minimum identity are found.
 Both the edit distance and the hamming distance are supported.
+- Columba comes in two flavors: Vanilla and RLC.
+Vanilla is based on the bidirectional FM Index and is faster.
+RLC is based on the b-move structure and is optimized for memory usage by run-length-compressing the index.
+- Columba is **fast**, outperforming other lossless aligners, thanks to all kinds of algorithmic tricks like an interleaved bit-vector representation and redundancy avoidance for the edit distance metric.
+- Columba outputs to either SAM format or a custom read hit summary if the position in the genome is not relevant.Gzipped variations are supported.
+- Columba Vanilla is supported on both Unix and Windows systems!
+- Multi-threading and paired-end alignment are supported out of the box.
 - Columba can handle any valid search scheme, so if new search schemes are discovered no update is needed.
 See [custom search schemes](./further_info/advanced_options/README.md#custom-search-schemes) below.
 - Columba supports a dynamic selection of search schemes, where the search scheme best suited for the current read and reference text is chosen, resulting in faster runtimes!
 - Columba supports dynamic partitioning of the read, boosting the performance!
-- Columba comes in two flavors: Vanilla and RLC.
-Vanilla is based on the bidirectional FM Index and is faster.
-RLC is based on the b-move structure and is optimized for memory usage by run-length-compressing the index.
 - Columba Vanilla comes with tunable in-text verification, which improves runtimes significantly.
 More info [here](#advanced-options).
-- Columba is **fast**, outperforming other lossless aligners, thanks to all kinds of algorithmic tricks like an interleaved bit-vector representation and redundancy avoidance for the edit distance metric.
-- Columba outputs to either SAM format or a custom read hit summary (or a gzipped variation) if the position in the genome is not relevant.
-- Columba Vanilla is supported on both Unix and Windows systems!

 ## Choosing the Right Columba Flavor